 After the wafer fabrication processes, our wafers are shipped to our assembly and testing subcontractors.
 We have a system to maximize consistent product quality, reliability and yield that involves our quality assurance team working closely with subcontractors in the various phases of the assembly and testing processes.
-Our supplier quality management includes procedures such as processes to pre-quality our manufacturing suppliers and subcontractors.
-However, despite our efforts to strengthen supplier quality management, if our foundries fail to deliver fabricated silicon wafers of satisfactory quality in the volume and at the price we require, or if our assembly and testing subcontractors fail to efficiently and accurately assemble and test our products, we will be unable to meet our customers' demand for our products or to sell those products at an acceptable profit margin, which would have a material and adverse effect on our sales and margins and damage our customer relationships.
+Our supplier quality management includes procedures such as processes to pre-qualify our manufacturing suppliers and subcontractors.
+If our subcontractors do not achieve planned product quality, reliability and yield during the assembly and testing processes, our product cost could increase, product availability could decrease, or our customers may not accept products manufactured for them.